jdmehtaltd/eastlearning-test/README.md

 ## Simplifications, Assumptions, Compromises
 1. There are a few TODO comments in the code.
 Although that is considered bad practice, it is helpful sometimes to just move on without looking up the full idiomatic style.
-2. Only gif and jpg files are accepted as image files but that is easily extensible in the Validator class.
+2. gif, jpg (jpeg), png files are accepted as image files but that is easily extensible in the Validator class.